– It pushed me out of my comfort zone

-“The program exposes you to new ideas in many ways - through the consultancy project, lectures, case work, guest lecturers, professors, and perhaps most importantly through the network of classmates and their wide expertise and experiences.”
+“The programme exposes you to new ideas in many ways - through the consultancy project, lectures, case work, guest lecturers, professors, and perhaps most importantly through the network of classmates and their wide expertise and experiences.”

-“A real unexpected highlight for me was the emphasis on practical group work in parallel with an expert-led personal development program.
+“A real unexpected highlight for me was the emphasis on practical group work in parallel with an expert-led personal development programme.
 This was a way to rapidly gain a lot of interpersonal self-awareness through under-pressure experience, but also understanding relevant theory, getting peer feedback, and exploring your own personality traits.”

 Exciting group project led to a new job

-A significant part of the Executive MBA program is the Consultancy Project, where participants work in groups to solve a real-life challenge for a company.
+A significant part of the Executive MBA programme is the Consultancy Project, where participants work in groups to solve a real-life challenge for a company.
 In Matthew's case the project also led to a new job.

 “I was really fortunate that I got to work with, and eventually be employed by, C4IR Ocean – an organization founded by the Aker Group and the World Economic Forum's C4IR network to change the fate of the ocean.
 My role in this exciting mission is leading lighthouse projects that demonstrate how unleashing ocean data, technology and collaboration can benefit the ocean.”